Cash Learn

 Students graduate without understanding credit systems, taxation structures, workforce compensation models, inflation, or capital allocation principles.
 Financial literacy mandates remain inconsistent across states, creating measurable economic preparedness gaps.

-II: Financial Mechanisms & Institutional Systems
+Financial Mechanisms & Institutional Systems

 Structured understanding of banking systems, credit mechanisms, interest structures, taxation basics, and financial account architecture.

-III: Economic Systems & Market Dynamics
+Economic Systems & Market Dynamics

 Macroeconomic fundamentals including inflation, labor markets, capital flows, supply-demand modeling, and policy-driven economic cycles.

-IV: Capital, Risk & Asset Strategy
+Capital, Risk & Asset Strategy

 Investment principles, risk assessment, asset allocation frameworks, debt strategy, and long-term wealth-building models.

-V: Post-Secondary Transition Architecture
+Post-Secondary Transition Architecture

 Strategic navigation of student debt, compensation negotiation, tax optimization, credit positioning, and early-career financial infrastructure.